 Many people run marathons with a certain time in mind, probably most… In 8 years I have improved my time since running the first one, but it was not intentionally, mainly as I was getting fitter and fitter, and was able to push myself on the day.

-Anyway, I managed to calm down and stopped being focussed on what time I would finish.
+Anyway, I managed to calm down and stopped being focused on what time I would finish.
 I suddenly felt so much better, had fun with my daughters and hubby and started to relax.

 That night I slept well.
 I was so pleased I was able to stop worrying about the time.